CS-440-Fall-2021/proj2/README.md

 # Last year's feedback

 A summary of the feedback on this project from last year is included in `old-feedback.md`.
 It did not have the "Improvement" question.
-Repetitive comments have been merged and condensed and some comments specific to the offering have been redacted.
+Similar comments have been merged and condensed and some comments specific to the offering have been redacted.
 Based on the feedback, a longer time period is assigned with ample time after final exams.

 # Submission